What is a Stirring Rod, use and features

 Dumping slow is essential when working with hazardous chemicals that they can react too quickly.
 The use of the stirring rod for decanting the liquid makes it easier to keep a precipitate at the bottom of the beaker, as the liquid is poured more slowly, which reduces the chances of stirring the solid.

-Overview of a glass rod
+Overview of a Stirring Rod

 A stirring rod is a tool used to mix together liquids and solid materials in order to combine them into a uniform mixture.
 It is commonly used in laboratories and other scientific applications, but can also be used in cooking and other household tasks.
 The stirring rod has been around for centuries and has seen a lot of improvements in its design over the years.
 It is a simple but effective tool that can make a huge difference in the outcome of a mixture.

-Design and Construction of a glass stirring rod
+Design and Construction of a Stirring Rod

 Stirring rods are typically made of metal, glass, or plastic.
 The design and construction of the stirring rod depends on its intended use.
 In laboratories, a round-shaped and hollow stirring rod is often used, while plastic stirring rods might be used for cooking.
 The stirring rod might also have a handle to make it easier to hold and to control the motion.
 The rod should be long enough so that it can easily reach the bottom of the container and can move the material around.